moorepants/learn-multibody-dynamics/simulation.rst

    plot_results(result.t, np.transpose(result.y));

-Now let's compare the results from ``euler_inegrate()`` with ``solve_ivp()``, the later of which uses a Runga-Kutta method that has lower truncation error.
+Now let's compare the results from ``euler_inegrate()`` with ``solve_ivp()``, the later of which uses a Runge-Kutta method that has lower truncation error.
 We'll plot only :math:`q_1`.

 .. jupyter-execute::